An Analysis of Gilead Sciences Inc. (GILD) Stock in the Light of Returns

-RBC Capital Mkts raised the price target for the Gilead Sciences Inc. (NASDAQ:GILD) stock to “an Outperform”.
-The rating was released on July 30, 2021.
-We previously noted in another research note published on July 30, 2021 by BMO Capital Markets that reiterated the stock to a Market perform with a price target of $72 for GILD stock.
-The research report from Bernstein has upgraded the stock from Mkt Perform to Outperform, with a price target set at $80.
-In their research brief published January 19, 2021, Morgan Stanley analysts upgraded the Gilead Sciences Inc. stock from Equal-Weight to Overweight with a price target of $83.
+Cowen raised the price target for the Gilead Sciences Inc. (NASDAQ:GILD) stock to “an Outperform”.
+The rating was released on October 20, 2021.
+We previously noted in another research note published on July 30, 2021 by RBC Capital Mkts that reiterated the stock to an Outperform with a price target of $84 for GILD stock.
+The research report from BMO Capital Markets has reiterated the stock to Market Perform, with a price target set at $72.
+The stock was upgraded by Bernstein, who disclosed in a research note on April 01, 2021, from Mkt Perform to Outperform and set the price objective to $80.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.